IDisk

-iDisk is a file hosting service offered by Apple Inc. to all Mac OS 9.X users, and later on MobileMe members that enabled them to store their digital photos, films and personal files on-line so they could be accessed remotely.
-All Mac OS 9.X users received a 50MB iDisk.
-With a standard MobileMe subscription, users received a 20 GB iDisk.
+iDisk is a file hosting service that was offered by Apple Inc. initially to all Mac OS 9 users, and later to .Mac and MobileMe subscribers that enabled them to store their digital photos, films and personal files online so they could be accessed remotely.
+All Mac OS 9 users received a free 20MB iDisk, with a 400MB paid subscription option added shortly after the iDisk launch.
+With a standard .Mac subscription, users received a 10GB iDisk.
+With MobileMe, the standard storage was increased to 20GB.

 iDisk integrated with Mac OS X, appearing as a network drive.
-Mac OS X v10.3 through v10.6 could cache updates to an iDisk volume while off-line and synchronize updates later.
+Mac OS X 10.3 (Panther) through 10.6 (Snow Leopard) could cache updates to an iDisk volume while off-line and synchronize updates later.
 Any WebDAV client could also access an iDisk volume.

 Apple discontinued iDisk, along with many MobileMe (formerly .Mac and iTools) products in 2012. iDisk users could sign up for the iCloud beta or download their files.